Neural-Systems-at-UIO/QuickNII/Docs/Installation.rst

-QuickNII is developed at the Neural Systems Laboratory, Institute of Basic Medical Sciences,University of Oslo (Norway), with funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).
+QuickNII is developed at the Neural Systems Laboratory, Institute of Basic Medical Sciences,University of Oslo (Norway), with funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA) and the European Union’s Horizon Europe Programme for Research Infrastructures Grant Agreement No. 101147319 (EBRAINS 2.0).

 **Citation of the atlases embedded in the tool:**